-We work with electric utilities to design and implement Community Microgrids that prove local renewables provide a reliable and cost-effective foundation for a modern grid.
+Community Microgrids prove that local renewables provide a reliable and cost-effective foundation for a modern grid.
 In addition, Community Microgrids deliver an unparalleled trifecta of economic, environmental, and resilience benefits to communities.

 - A scalable and replicable solution